Introduction

 Specialist Nurse – see Nurses

-Teaching Assistant – provides support to the class teacher and supports the learning of children with SEND through whole class, small group or one-to-one basis.
+Teaching Assistant – supports the class teacher, and supports the learning of children with SEND.
+Using whole class, small group or one-to-one work.
 More detail is in the educational professional section.

-Tertiary specialists – This refers to doctors based in major specialist units.
-These can be located anywhere in the UK as different hospitals specialise in different conditions.
+Tertiary specialists – doctors based in major specialist units.
+Different hospitals specialise in different conditions.
 Most commonly people from the southwest will link to Bristol Children’s Hospital or Southampton.
 Doctors will also have different titles depending on their rank or level of training – this is explained on the BMA website.

-Trustee – A trustee is a person who takes responsibility for managing money or assets that have been set aside in a trust for the benefit of someone else (the beneficiary).
-The beneficiary will be too young or have a disability which means they can’t manage their own affairs.
-As a trustee, you must use the money or assets in the trust only for the beneficiary’s benefit.
-Everything you do as a trustee must be done in the beneficiary’s best interests.
-Exactly what you can and can’t do as a trustee might be set out in detail in the trust agreement.
+Trustee – Manages money or assets from someone else.
+The person will be too young or have a disability which means they can’t manage their own affairs.
+Trustees must use the money or assets in the trust only for that person’s benefit.
+Exactly what you can and can’t do as a trustee will be recorded in the trust agreement.

 Village and Community Agents – provide confidential, practical community-based solutions for you.
-Your local CCS Village Agent can be contacted directly, or by referral through your Doctors surgery.
-CCS Community Agents can only be contacted by a referral from your doctors or Adult Social Care Services.
+Your local Thrive Village Agent can be contacted directly, or by referral through your Doctors surgery.
+Thrive Community Agents can only be contacted by a referral from your doctors or Adult Social Care Services.
 Village Agents run Talking Cafes on any topic – finance, health, housing and more.

-Virtual School Head – The virtual school is not a ‘real’ school with buildings and classrooms, it aims to do the very best we can to help all Somerset Children Looked After and Previously Looked After Children as well as children and young people with a social worker; enjoy education and succeed in the real schools and colleges they attend.
-The Virtual School Head in Somerset leads the Vulnerable Learners to work within Inclusion Somerset; this includes the work of the Virtual School team as they liaise with Designated Teachers, Social Workers, and other agencies and organisations, giving advice and helping to make sure Personal Education Plans (PEPs) for LAC are thoughtful and will aid progress.
+Virtual School Head – The virtual school is not a ‘real’ school with buildings and classrooms, it aims to do the very best we can to help children and young people in the most complex education situations; enjoy education and achieve good outcomes that prepare them well for adulthood.
+Part of the Virtual School includes the Statutory Virtual School for children looked after.
+The Virtual School Head in Somerset leads this work with Designated Teachers, Social Workers, and other agencies and organisations, giving advice and helping to make sure Personal Education Plans (PEPs) for children looked after are thoughtful and will aid progress.